Canada7eart/legion/docs/index.rst

 Legion is a machine learning and deep learning distributed training solution.

-It is currently at a late prototype stage and it is intended for use a the University of Montreal on clusters such as Helios.
+It is currently at a late prototype stage and it is intended for use a the University of Montreal on clusters such as Helios (from Calcul Quebec).

 It contains an implementation of Asynchronous Stochastic Gradient Descent (ASGD) with:

-* parameter server in python
+* parameter server in python (over TCP sockets)
 * Blocks_ extensions to synchronize the parameters on individual workers with the parameter server
 * script to launch everything on the Helios cluster
 * examples of scripts adapted to be used with Legion

-For more information about the Helios cluster (from Calcul Quebec), see:
+For more information about the Helios cluster, see:

 * http://www.calculquebec.ca/en/resources/compute-servers/helios
 * https://wiki.calculquebec.ca/w/Helios/en

 .. warning::
-   Legion is not a way to use multiple GPUs in one Theano process.
+   Legion is **not** a way to use multiple GPUs in **one Theano process**.

 .. warning::
-   Legion is not a good strategy to explore a large collection of hyper-parameters;
+   Legion is **not** a good strategy to explore a large collection of hyper-parameters.
-   it is meant to speed up ONE experiment being trained.
+   It  goal is to speed up ONE experiment being trained.

 .. tip::
    Adaptating your Blocks (or Theano) programs to use Legion is relatively easy,